andreacorra/AlpBearConnect/variables/README.md

 2. An area environmentally meaningful for the presence (and future expansion) of the bear ([Alpine Convention](http://www.alpconv.org/it/convention/default.html) area);
 3. An area administratively homogeneous (Italy).

 For these reasons, the area selected is the intersection between the Alpine Convetion area, and the Italian regions of Lombardia, Trentino Alto Adige, Veneto e Friuli Venezia Giulia.
+The generated shapefile is found [here](https://github.com/andreacorra/AlpBearConnect/tree/master/variables/alpconv)

 ## Landuse